martanunez/PVI_gap_quantification/README.md

 ## Pipeline
 The pipeline is split in 5 parts.
 Please, refer to [*https://github.com/martanunez/LA_flattening*](https://github.com/martanunez/LA_flattening) to run the first 4 steps (i.e. LA flattening).

-The parcellation defined in a 2D reference template is then transferred to the 2D version of the LA obtained with steps 1 to 4 and to the 3D LA mesh afterwards.
+The parcellation defined in a 2D reference template (see figure below) is then transferred to the 2D version of the LA obtained with steps 1 to 4 and to the 3D LA mesh afterwards.
 The definition of the areas where gaps will be searched is related to the chosen PVI strategy.
 In this work we considered the two most common PVI scenarios in clinical routine:
 - Independent-encirclement : the four PVs are independently isolated by creating PV-specific continuous lesions that completely surround each of them.
 - Joint-encirclement : the two ipsilateral veins (i.e., on the same side, right or left PVs) are jointly isolated by a lesion that simultaneously encircles the two of them.